-Adverse sust indicator ainability Metric Impact year 2024 Impact year 2023 Explanation 1 Actions taken, and actions planned and targets set for the next reference period exceptions (<2%) given the nature of operations and large asset base.
-This is in-line with industry wide standards.
-IFM will continue to monitor this PAI indicator and evaluate improvement opportunities, where appropriate.
-Water 8.
+Adverse sustaindicator ainability Metric Impact year 2024 Impact year 2023 Explanation Actions taken, and actions planned and targets set for the next reference period Water 8.
 Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.0013 tonnes / mEUR 0.0007 tonnes / mEUR This PAI indicator reflects harmful substances that are released to water.
 Emissions are measured in tonnes of pollutants and the following pollutants are considered for the purpose of this metric: Direct emissions of nitrates, phosphate and pesticides, and direct emissions of priority substances (e.g., heavy metals, loads of organic pollutant parameters such as biochemical oxygen demand (BOD) and chemical oxygen demand (COD), nitrogen and phosphorus compounds).
 Estimation note: This PAI is estimated for 13% of investee companies.
 Water/Wastewater and Energy sector, where some emissions to water are Waste 9.
-Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0.0029 tonnes / mEUR 0.0024 tonnes / mEUR This PAI indicator reflects hazardous waste and is measured in tonnes of hazardous waste generated by a company.
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0.0030 tonnes / mEUR 0.0024 tonnes / mEUR This PAI indicator reflects hazardous waste and is measured in tonnes of hazardous waste generated by a company.
 The underlying waste generated is deemed appropriate given the nature of investee company operations, which are managed in line with local laws and regulations.
 Estimation note: This PAI is estimated for 4.35% of investee companies.
 IFM will continue to monitor this PAI and evaluate improvement opportunities.
-IFM seeks to continue to improve the data collection and quality of this indicator.
-Social and employee matters of UN Global Compact principles and Organisation Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.00% 0.00% This PAI indicator refers to investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises.
+IFM seeks to continue to improve the data collection and quality of this indicator. employee of UN Compa principl and Organis for Eco Cooper and Develo (OECD Guidelin for Multina of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.00% 0.00% This PAI indicator refers to investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises.
 The percentage of this PAI which has been estimated has reduced from 8.7% in 2023 to 4.35% in 2024.
 Estimation note: This PAI is estimated for 4.35% of investee companies.
 IFM utilises third party reputational risk monitoring tools, in addition to investee company responses and other publicly available information to inform the estimation proportion of this PAI indicator.
 IFM will continue to monitor this PAI and seek to continue reducing reliance on estimation over time.
+11. Lack of processes and Share of investments in investee companies without policies to 0.00% 0.00% This PAI indicator reflects evidence, or lack thereof, of companies' mechanisms and due diligence efforts to We expect our investee companies respect human rights and have appropriate policies in place.
+IFM utilises